Mystara: The Hollow World

-Mystara is a hollow planet, with a habitable surface on its interior called the Hollow World.
-This world is lit by an eternal red sun at the center of Mystara, and serves as a "cultural museum," preserving the societies that have become extinct in the outer world.
+Mystara is a hollow planet, with a habitable surface on its interior called the Hollow World, inspired by conceptions like that novelized by Jules Verne.
+This world is lit by an eternal red sun at the center of Mystara, and serves as a "cultural museum", preserving the societies that have become extinct in the outer world, "based on Native American, Aztec, Viking, and ancient Rome.
 The existence of the Hollow World is not, in general, known to the inhabitants of the outer world.
 The poles are actually huge, subtly curving holes that allow passage between the outer and inner world, although it is a long, hard trek through a cold, unlit, stormy and anti-magic area.
 The curvature of the holes is so subtle that explorers from either surface do not notice the transition until after it is already made, causing quite a shock for most.

 Moons

 Two moons orbit the planet.
 Matera is a moon much like our own, whose phases govern lycanthropy (werewolves, werebears, etc.).
 Only the Immortals inhabit Matera.
 They live in a city, Pandius, where they can meet and watch over Mystara.
 Patera, or Myoshima to its inhabitants, is an invisible moon that cannot be seen from Mystara.
 Patera's inhabitants have a culture similar to that of medieval Japan.